 Even if a blog/website/publisher doesn't have an RSS feed (very unlikely) - you can use something like The RSS Bridge to generate one.
 And if you think you can keep up with 100+ content feeds with only social media or a bookmarking site - you're sorely mistaken.

-What’s the deal with RSS readers charging money, anyway?
-The most simple answer to this question is the fact that fetching RSS feeds all day long for thousands of users has a significant cost in terms of data storage, but also server capabilities.
+What's the deal with RSS readers charging money, anyway?
+The most simple answer to this question is that fetching RSS feeds all day long for thousands of users has a significant cost in terms of data storage and server capabilities.
 On top of that, many popular (premium) RSS Readers provide additional features included in the cost.
 That said, this post is focused primarily on free software, with a few exceptions where appropriate.

 The goal of this blog post then is to provide a concise list of free-to-use RSS readers.
-I’ve put together a varied mix of both Browser-based but also Desktop-based readers.
+I've put together a varied mix of both Browser and Desktop-based readers.
 The advantage of a Browser-based RSS reader is that you can also use it on your mobile device.

-I’m also going to talk about a few open-source projects that you can fork yourself and implement new features as needed.
-If you’re working on an open-source RSS reader and it’s not on this list – feel free to ping me on Twitter or send me an email and I’ll see what I can do.
+I'm also going to talk about a few open-source projects that you can fork yourself and implement new features as needed.
+If you're working on an open-source RSS reader and it's not on this list - feel free to ping me on Twitter or email me, and I'll see what I can do.

 One last thing, if you decide to use one of the self-hosted solutions and don't want to host it on your own device - I have compiled a separate article on free hosting solutions for developers.
 The list includes crowd favorites like Vercel, Netlify, and others.
 In most cases, if you don't start monitoring tens of thousands of feeds at once - a free plan should suffice for basic needs.